 For more information on graduate assistantships please refer to the Ph.D.
 Handbook, the department list of graduate funding opportunities, and department GTA teaching placement and ASA guidelines documents.

 Thomas C. Rumble Fellowships

 The Rumble Fellowship is a competitive academic-year university fellowship.
 The fellowship is awarded to incoming students at the beginning of the doctoral program and continuing students who are in the dissertation phase and in their fourth year in the program.
 If it is awarded at the beginning of a student's program, the student becomes eligible for up to three years of Graduate Assistantship funding, assuming good academic standing in the program.
 The department nominates students for the fellowship.

 The Graduate School offers the Thesis/Dissertation Research Support grant for eligible expenses related to dissertation work.
-Student’s receiving the grant must apply to the department for matching funds by submitting an application for the Department of Communication Dissertation Fellowship.
-The department typically uses this fellowship to match the funding received through the Graduate School Thesis/Dissertation Research Support grant; however, occasionally the department may award the Dissertation Fellowship even when no funding from the Graduate School is received.
+Student's receiving the grant must apply to the department for matching funds by submitting an application for the Department of Communication Dissertation Research Support.
+The department typically uses this fellowship to match the funding received through the Graduate School Thesis/Dissertation Research Support grant; however, occasionally the department may award the Dissertation support even when no funding from the Graduate School is received.